brilliantlabsAR/docs/frame/lua.md

 Lua is a tiny and extensible scripting language that's designed to be power efficient and quick to learn.
 Frame features a complete Lua virtual machine based on the latest public release of Lua.
 Dedicated hardware APIs allow direct access to all of Frame's peripherals at a high level so that developers can start building apps quickly and easily.

 There's no special cables or setup needed.
-Lua on Frame is accessed directly over Bluetooth, such that any user created app can easily execute scripts by simply pushing Lua strings to the device.
+Lua on Frame is accessed solely over Bluetooth, such that any user created host app can easily execute scripts by simply pushing Lua strings to the device.

 To learn more how the underlying Bluetooth communication with Frame works, check out the Bluetooth section of the [Building Apps](/frame/building-apps#bluetooth) page.